CiscoDevNet/intersight-powershell/docs/Set-IntersightApplianceAutoRmaPolicy.md

 ```

 ### -Enable
 Status of the data collection mode.
-If the value is &amp;apos;true&amp;apos;, then data collection is enabled.
+If the value is &apos;true&apos;, then data collection is enabled.

 ```yaml
 Type: bool